What You Need To Know When Stocking A 10 Gallon Tank

 - Tea Cup Platy

 As I mentioned above small tanks are easily contaminated due to the small amount of water, so you need to pay close attention to the bioload and water parameters.

-If none of the above fish species are what you’re looking for in terms of fish, then you should explore a larger tank.
+If none of the above peaceful fish species are what you’re looking for in terms of fish, then you should explore a larger tank.

 10-gallon fish tank stocking ideas?

-This is a great video from Aquarium Co-Op where they show you some great ideas for your tank and walk you through the process of selecting some awesome fish to create something absolutely stunning.
+This is a great video from Aquarium Co-Op where they show you some popular ideas for your tank and walk you through the process of selecting some awesome fish to create something absolutely stunning.